Lu-all/MMDect/README.md

 In python mode, signatures will be compared using regex.
 Regex signatures must have '.txt' extension.
 In prolog mode (default), signatures will be compared as Functors.
 Prolog signatures must have '.prologsign' extension.

-Both signatures type can be compared if -r / --regex argument is specified.
+Both signatures type can be compared if -c / --compare_both argument is specified.

 | Regex signature                                   | Prolog signature                         |
 |---------------------------------------------------|------------------------------------------|